danruddev/budgetum-support/privacy-policy.md

 - **Export Data:** You may export data locally as a backup file.
 This backup is stored on your device.
 - **Delete Data:** To delete all app data, simply uninstall the app from your device.
-- **Remove Ads:** You may remove ads through an in-app purchase, if desired.

 ## Children’s Privacy